lxm/digix-2022/README.md

 This is the code demo for the paper:
-Dong, Y., Lu, X., Li, R., Song, W., van Arem, B. and Farah, H., 2023.
-Intelligent Anomaly Detection for Lane Rendering Using Transformer with Self-Supervised Pre-Training and Customized Fine-Tuning. [arXiv preprint arXiv:2312.04398](https://arxiv.org/abs/2312.04398).
+_Dong, Y., Lu, X., Li, R., Song, W., van Arem, B. and Farah, H., 2023.
+Intelligent Anomaly Detection for Lane Rendering Using Transformer with Self-Supervised Pre-Training and Customized Fine-Tuning. [arXiv preprint arXiv:2312.04398](https://arxiv.org/abs/2312.04398)_.

 # Prepare environment